yashpoojary19/yashpoojary19/README.md

 ### Schedulr: Schedule calls without email
 Schedulr is an app for scheduling calls without email.
 You can generate and share calendar invites directly without needing an email address.
-Built Using: Objective C, Swift, SwiftUI
+Built Using: Objective C, Swift, SwiftUI, AppKit

 Dependencies: GoogleAPIClient for creating calendar invites